arunkrishnan-dt/dynatrace_snmp_2.0/2_Prepare_extension_file.md

 `name`: A name for the extension.
 This have to be in the format `custom:<your_chosen_name>`.
 Example: `custom:cisco_router_snmp`

 `version`: This is the your extension iteration version.
-Example: `1.0.0` and go up as `1.1.0`, `1.2.0` and so on as your update the extension.
+Example: `1.0.0` and go up as `1.1.0`, `1.2.0` and so on as you update the extension.

-`minDynatraceVersion`: Earliest version of Dynatrace that this extension can run on.
+`minDynatraceVersion`: Earliest version of Dynatrace Server this extension can run on.
 For the purpose of this documentation please use `"1.217"`

 <br/>